Updated April 27th, 2026

 Common ADHD symptoms include difficulty focusing, forgetfulness, trouble organizing tasks, restlessness, and acting impulsively.

-ADHD is typically diagnosed in childhood, but ADHD symptoms can continue or emerge in adulthood.
+ADHD is typically diagnosed in childhood, but ADHD symptoms can continue into adulthood (adult ADHD).
 The condition is thought to have genetic and neurological factors, though the exact cause is still under study.

 Before being diagnosed with ADHD, a licensed healthcare provider will first rule out that the symptoms are not being caused by another condition, such as a mood disorder.

 ADHD is a developmental disorder that affects the brain's regulatory systems.
-The exact cause of ADHD is still being researched, what we know is that it’s usually a combination of biological and environmental factors that contribute to developing the disorder.
+The exact cause of ADHD is still being researched, but we do know that it’s usually a combination of biological and environmental factors that contribute to developing the disorder.

 For those with ADHD in the workplace, tasks that require focus, organization, and time management can be particularly challenging, as ADHD impacts executive functioning, the part of the brain responsible for planning, prioritizing, and completing tasks.